ismoz/mudek-survey-analyzer/README.md

 ## Prerequisites

-Python 3.4.4 (or greater) with pylatex and matplotlib modules.
+- Python 3.4.4 (or greater) with pylatex and matplotlib modules.
+- Latex.

 ## Usage